Hone your writing skills

-- Develop your knowledge in editing and presenting written work effectively.
+- Develop your knowledge in editing, revising and presenting written work effectively across multiple platforms.

-The core curriculum gives students a solid base in the professional writing discipline, with classes on technical writing, grammar, style and editing, publishing and marketing and writing for visual media.
-Students can pick from a swath of electives — everything from creative, food and travel writing, to teaching writing.
+The core curriculum provides a solid foundation in professional writing, covering areas such as technical writing, grammar, style and editing, publishing, marketing, and writing for visual media.
+Electives allow you to explore creative writing, food and travel writing, and teaching writing.

 Introduction to Professional Writing